Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## Features

 - **Daily Updates:** Fresh news summaries every day, giving you a constant stream of global insights.
-- **Diverse Sources:** Articles are selected from a variety of countries and perspectives, ensuring a well-rounded view of world events.
+- **Diverse Sources:** Articles are selected from a variety of countries and perspectives, ensuring a well-rounded view of world events. (see [sources.json](./sources.json))
 - **AI-Powered Summaries:** Quick, accurate translations and summaries powered by the latest AI technology.

 ## Getting Started